 Please consider contributing today to ensure that the Safer Communities Project can continue to make nonviolent communication classes accessible to the hundreds of motivated and eager students in San Quentin State Prison and beyond.

 Safer Communities is primarily a volunteer-driven project.
-If you would like to find out more about how you can get involved by teaching, fundraising, writing grants, etc., please contact Meganwind Eoyang at email@example.com.
+If you would like to find out more about how you can get involved by teaching, fundraising, writing grants, etc., or discuss how we can support you to develop an NVC prison project in your area, please contact Sheila Menezes at firstname.lastname@example.org

 A team of highly skilled, dedicated volunteers makes the Safer Communities Project possible.
 Many on our team have studied with Marshall Rosenberg and BayNVC’s founders.
 While others are graduates of BayNVC’s Leadership and Immersion Programs or John Kinyon’s Mediate Your Life, A Training Company.